Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/mixedreality.remoterendering-readme.md

     user-based Azure AD authentication in your app.
 You then grant access to your Azure Remote Rendering accounts by using your existing Azure AD security groups.
 You can also grant access directly to users in your organization.
   - Otherwise, we recommend that you obtain Azure AD tokens from a web service that supports your app.
-We recommend this method for production applications because it allows you to avoid embedding the credentials for access in your client application.
+We recommend this method for production applications because it allows you to avoid embedding the credentials for access to Azure Spatial Anchors in your client application.

-See [here](https://docs.microsoft.com/azure/remote-rendering/how-tos/authentication) for detailed instructions and information.
+See [here](https://learn.microsoft.com/azure/remote-rendering/how-tos/authentication) for detailed instructions and information.

 In all the following examples, the client is constructed with a `remoteRenderingEndpoint` Uri object.
 The available endpoints correspond to regions, and the choice of endpoint determines the region in which the service performs its work.